Sir Astley Paston Cooper (1768 – 1841) an English surgeon and pioneer in experimental surgery

 - Cooper’s disease – multiple, benign cystic growths in the breast

-- First described the Galleazi fracture pattern in 1822 (published in 1824) some 110 years prior to Galeazzi’s publication.
+First described the Galleazi fracture pattern in 1822 and published in his treatise on dislocations, and on fractures of the joints in 1824 some 110 years prior to Galeazzi’s publication.
+[1824: 473–476; and plate XXVIII Fig 1,2]

 - Fresquet JL.
 Astley Paston Cooper (1768-1841).
 Historia de la Medicina.